-During the weekend I bumped into a couple of very interesting conversations (and articles) about stamp market values and collection estimates.
-I know most collectors are interested about stamp values at some level, me included.
-So what’s latest story with a very simple question: how much is a stamp collection worth?
-Below are few very different views on the topic.
+During the weekend I bumped into a couple of very interesting conversations about real values, prices and appraisal practices of stamps and stamp collections.
+I know most stamp collectors yours truly included are interested about the question ‘how much are my stamps worth (in real life)’, and below are few very different views on this topic.

-The first interesting comment is by Geoff Anandappa, Stanley Gibbons’ investment portfolio manager.
+The first interesting comment is from Geoff Anandappa, Stanley Gibbons (world leading stamp investment company) portfolio manager.
 He was interviewed by Rick Morrison, Financial Post (actual story was published in StarPhoenix):

 Collectors are driven by passion, whereas investors are driven by fear and greed.
 All these factors make stamps a very stable investment.